Jesus cleansing a leper: Biblical narrative

 According to the Gospel of Matthew, when Jesus Christ came down from the mountain after the Sermon on the Mount, large multitudes followed him.
 A man full of leprosy came and knelt before him and inquired him saying, "Lord, if you are willing, you can make me clean."
-Multiple people who were lepers followed this man to be cured.
 Mark and Luke do not connect the verse to the Sermon.

 Jesus Christ reached out his hand and touched the man.
 "I am willing," he said.
 "Be clean!"
 Instantly he was healed of his leprosy.
 Then Jesus said to him, "See that you don't tell anyone.
 But go, show yourself to the priest and offer the gift Moses commanded, as a testimony to them."

 In Mark and Luke the healed man instead went out and began to talk freely, spreading the news.
 As a result, Jesus could no longer enter a town openly but stayed outside in lonely places.
 Yet the people still came to him from everywhere.